 This is a three-year training programme in forensic psychiatry, completion of which will allow the successful trainee to achieve a Certificate of Completion of Training (CCT) in Forensic Psychiatry.

-The training programme is based at the Caswell Clinic, Bridgend, a 60-bedded Medium Secure Unit serving the south Wales area.
+The training programme is based at the Caswell Clinic, Bridgend, a sixty-bedded Medium Secure Unit serving the south Wales area.
 The clinic provides an inpatient service for mentally disordered offenders, as well as providing consultation and advice to other related agencies.
 The service comprises five wards, including one female-only ward.

 Trainees will be expected to undertake clinics at the local prisons, and opportunities exist for specialist interest placements within a variety of other settings in the south Wales area.
 The training scheme enjoys close academic links with Cardiff University which offers research opportunities.
 There also exist opportunities for undertaking post-graduate degrees during the period of Higher Specialist Training, whether in Mental Health Law, Medical Education, Criminology or other related areas.

 Trainees will be expected to carry out risk assessments for secondary mental health care services, as well as assessments in police custody, and to provide reports for Managers Hearings and Mental Health Review Tribunals.
 There are also opportunities to gain experience in providing court reports under supervision, and associated medico-legal training is provided.
-Trainees are expected to attend the regular Monday Academic Programme which usually involves case presentations, journal clubs and peer-review case conferences, in addition to group-based (‘Ballint’) supervision sessions.
+Trainees are expected to attend the regular Monday Academic Programme, which usually involves case presentations, journal clubs and peer-review case conferences, in addition to group-based (‘Balint’) supervision sessions.
 Trainees also participate in the teaching of junior medical staff, as well as other disciplines, to enhance their teaching skills.